How to Prepare

 - Include articles on the importance of workplace and home preparedness in employee newsletters, or provide employees with brochures or flyers.

-- Develop a business recovery plan on how to restore your business after disaster.
+- Develop a business recovery plan on how to restore your business after a disaster.

 - Conduct a "hazard hunt" to find potential dangers in your business setting.